 In a particularly hectic moment, or when multiple distractions make tip figuring seem like a daunting proposition, it is altogether acceptable to pull out a calculator or smart phone to figure out appropriate tips.
 Most of today’s cellular phones, tablets, and similar personal devices have calculator features.

-For a 20 percent tip, simply multiple the bill total by 0.2.
+For a 20 percent tip, simply multiply the bill total by 0.2.
 Then round up, if you are feeling generous, or if the quality of service warrants.
 That’s the number you enter on the gratuity line, if you’re signing a charge card slip.

 If you’re paying with cash or a check, just multiple the bill total by 1.2 to include a 20 percent tip.
 There’s your total with the gratuity included.